A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Generalisations: derived and analytic structures

 \subsubsection{\'Etale atlases}

 The denormalisation functor $D$ extends naturally to give a functor from stacky CDGAs to cosimplicial chain algebras.
-Given a functor $F$ from chain algebras $dg_+\CAlg(R)$ to sets simplicial sets, we may adapt Definition \ref{Dlowerdef} to define a functor $D_*F$ on $DG^+dg_+\CAlg(R)$ as the homotopy limit
+Given a functor $F$ from chain algebras $dg_+\CAlg(R)$ to simplicial sets, we may adapt Definition \ref{Dlowerdef} to define a functor $D_*F$ on $DG^+dg_+\CAlg(R)$ as the homotopy limit

 This leads to the following generalisation of Theorem \ref{mainthm} to the derived setting.
-This has the same proof as Theorem \ref{mainthm}, and similar consequences for quasi-coherent complexes. \begin{theorem} Given an $n$-geometric derived Artin stack $\fX$ over $R$, the hypersheaf $(D_*\fX)^{\sharp}$ is $(n, \et)$-geometric with respect to the \'etale morphisms of Definition \ref{etdef2}. \end{theorem}
+This has the same proof as Theorem \ref{mainthm} (with the proof of Lemma \ref{sharplemma} also generalising), and gives similar consequences for quasi-coherent complexes. \begin{theorem} Given an $n$-geometric derived Artin stack $\fX$ over $R$, the functor $D_*\fX$ is a hypersheaf which is $(n, \et)$-geometric with respect to the \'etale morphisms of Definition \ref{etdef2}. \end{theorem}